-The Statements of Fiduciary Net Position provide a snapshot of the financial position of the System at June 30, 2014.
+The Statements of Fiduciary Net Position provide a snapshot of the financial position of the System at June 30, 2015.
 The Statements of Changes in Fiduciary Net Position summarize the additions and deductions that occurred during the fiscal year.
 The Notes to the Financial Statements provide additional information that is essential to a full understanding of the financial statements.
 The Required Supplementary Information consists of schedules and related notes, which demonstrate the System's progress in accumulating funds to meet future OPEB benefit obligations for members of the System.

-Financial Highlights for the Fiscal Year Ended June 30, 2014
+Financial Highlights for the Fiscal Year Ended June 30, 2015

-- Fiduciary net position increased by \$43.6 million in fiscal 2014 to \$109.7 million.
-The System began accumulating assets for the future payment of postemployment benefits in 2011. - Total postemployment health care benefits paid were \$52.3 million a decrease of \$1.5 million over the amount of benefits paid in fiscal year 2013. - Contributions to all plans from members and employers for fiscal year 2014 totaled \$78.2 million an increase of \$.6 million over the contributions received in fiscal year 2013. - The System experienced a net gain from investing activities of \$14.1 million for the fiscal year ended June 30, 2014.
+- Fiduciary net position increased by \$37.7 million in fiscal 2015 to \$147.4 million.
+The System began accumulating assets for the future payment of post-employment benefits in 2011. - Total post-employment health care benefits paid were \$41.1 million, a decrease of \$11.2 million over the amount of benefits paid in fiscal year 2014. - Contributions to all plans from members and employers for fiscal year 2015 totaled \$68.1 million, a decrease of \$10.1 million compared to the contributions received in fiscal year 2014.